 In a market where digital-first banking is largely replacing in-person transactions, the pressure is on businesses to deliver an increasingly convenient and consistently secure customer experience.
 While consumers are more accepting and appreciative of security gates from financial institutions, many banks are still searching for the ideal balance between low-friction user experience and account security.
-A great user experience can contribute to customer retention, any issues in account security can be a deal-breaker.
-This is because account takeover attacks in banks and fintechs can result in users losing their life-earnings and their accounts becoming a conduit for mass downstream fraud.
+A great user experience can contribute to customer retention, as any account security issues can be a deal-breaker.
+This is because account takeover attacks (ATOs) in banks and fintechs can result in users losing their lifetime earnings and their accounts and personal data becoming a conduit for mass downstream fraud.

-Account takeover fraud that targets banks and fintechs is especially lucrative for fraudsters due to the enormous amounts of monetary value these institutions deal with.
-Financial account takeover not only enables fraudsters to strike big – due to the value of assets in these accounts – the potential to use them for multiple other types of fraud is also immense.
+Account takeover (ATO) fraud that targets banks and fintechs is especially lucrative for cybercriminals due to the enormous amounts of valuable data and information these institutions deal with, which makes it an important cybersecurity issue.
+Financial account takeover not only enables attackers to strike big – due to the value of assets like user credentials and bank account information in these accounts – but the potential to use them for multiple other types of attacks is also immense.

-Commoditised tools, including bots and scripts, are easily available on the internet, which make it possible for fraudsters to execute such attacks at scale with the least possible investments.
-Furthermore, being creative, fraudsters use all possible measures to reduce investments and maximize ‘profits'.
-They mobilize their resources and use a mix of automation, bots, and human labor to increase the returns.
-This makes account takeover attacks a lucrative 'business' opportunity for fraudsters that cause losses worth millions of dollars every year to businesses.
-In the first half (H1) of 2021, 285 million account takeover attacks were detected and stopped on the Arkose Labs network.
+Commoditized tools, including bots and scripts, are easily available on the internet, which make it possible for cybercriminals to execute such attacks at scale with the least possible investments.
+Furthermore, creative attackers use all possible measures to reduce investments and maximize their 'profits'.
+They mobilize their resources and use a mix of automation, bots, and human labor to increase the returns of their theft.
+This makes account takeover attacks a lucrative 'business' opportunity for cybercriminals that cause losses worth millions of dollars every year to businesses.

 The stolen user data and corrupted digital identities are used to execute financial account takeover attacks on banks and fintechs in many ways as described below: